Documenting your journey online while making money. Isn’t it fun? That’s what I have been doing with this blog since 2019.

 The main reasons I strongly recommend Divi (I also use it on this blog, by the way):

-• Excellent Support.
+- Excellent Support.
 Divi offers live-chat based support to make sure your inquiries get answered more quickly.
 But that’s not the best part.
-Based on my own experience, the Divi support team always provides a real solution over your issues.
+Based on my own experience, the Divi support team always provides a real solution to your issues.
 Even if it involves code addition.

 If you prefer to start your professional blogging journey with a free theme, the one I can recommend is GeneratePress.